alexchilton1/7MU011-Reactive-Sound-Installation/README2.md

 ° - Degrees
 ```
 ## Background
 This project is a sound installation, which is situated under the umbrella of sound art.
-It includes multiple audio generation techniques such as generative music, artificial neural networks and phase distortion synthesis to name a few.
+Sound installation, deriving from sound art and sound sculpture, is an inter-disciplinary and time based art form.
+Sound art is an artistic field of study, in which, sound is employed as a medium.
+This project includes multiple audio generation techniques such as generative music, artificial neural networks and phase distortion synthesis to name a few.
+It employs the use of HCI to provide analogue sensors with the ability to control virtual parameters in a software audio workstation.

 ## Prerequisites
 In order to be able to use the sound installation, Pure Data extended is required to be installed on your system.
 Pure Data is free and available here [https://puredata.info/downloads/pd-extended](https://puredata.info/downloads/pd-extended) follow the guide online on how to set up Pure Data on your operating system.
 Once installed, make sure all of the files have been downloaded, available here [https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0](https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0).